 F.H.
-Snow's Canning Co/Doxsee is a large clam cannery based in Lower Township (not Cape May)10, and the only domestic manufacturer to harvest its own clams.
+Snow's Canning Co/Doxsee is a large clam cannery based in Lower Township (not Cape May), and the only domestic manufacturer to harvest its own clams.
 Snow's/Doxsee has the nation's largest allocation for fishing and harvesting ocean clams.
 Established in 1954 in Cape May, Lund's Fisheries, Inc., is a freezer plant and a primary producer of various species of fish found along the Eastern Seaboard of the USA.
 It is also a member of the Garden State Seafood Association.
-There is one other exporter of seafood in Lower Township11, the Atlantic Cape Fisheries Inc. which exports marine fish and shellfish, oysters, scallops, clams and squids (NJDA nd).
+There is one other exporter of seafood in Lower Township, the Atlantic Cape Fisheries Inc. which exports marine fish and shellfish, oysters, scallops, clams and squids (NJDA nd).
 The Axelsson and Johnson Fish Company Inc. which used to export shad, marine fish, conch, American lobster, lobster tails, scallops and whole squid went out of business several years before the creation of this profile.
-12 data in this profile may under report the total level of landings to the port, though all landings are accounted for in the overall
+12 impossible to disaggregate these to a port level, making the port level landings incomplete.
+5) In all these cases, the per port data in this profile may under report the total level of landings to the port, though all landings are accounted for in the overall